Poikilos/yofrankie-install/README.md

 # yofrankie-install
-Setup scripts for yofrankie (version that uses Blender Game Engine from Blender  2.49a) for modern computers
+Setup yofrankie (version that uses Blender Game Engine from Blender  2.49a) on modern computers that only have later versions of Blender (by automatically getting a run-in-place copy of the correct version).

 ## Install
 * in terminal, run: `git clone https://github.com/poikilos/yofrankie-install.git && cd yofrankie-install && chmod +x run.sh`